RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 ##### `18` - `BuffExtension`

 Extend the buff effective time.
-If the variant is inside an ex ability entry, the effect is team-wide.
+If the variant is inside an EX ability entry, the effect is team-wide.

 This only applies to the buffs that are directly applied to the user.
 Zoned buff like Gala Euden S1 (`10150403`) will not be affected by this.